Email FacebookTwitterMenu burgerClose thin

 Most advisors would probably segment Client A into a higher tier than Client B, Schlegel says, given the difference in yearly revenue.
 This may result in the advisor being more attentive to Client A and investing more time into building that relationship.
 The problem, however, is that this segmentation method doesn’t consider a client’s entire financial picture or details that go beyond their net worth.

-How to Approach Client Segmentation for Financial Advisors
+Client Segmentation Tips for Advisors

-“This means if your company sales goals are emphasizing managed products then segment your client book based on that: clients already in managed products, clients with large cash balances, clients who have expressed an interest,” Sullivan says.
+“This means, if your company sales goals are emphasizing managed products, then segment your client book based on that: clients already in managed products, clients with large cash balances, clients who have expressed an interest,” Sullivan says.

 Secondary to that is making sure you’re following up on your efforts to market to clients with personal calls and opportunities to educate them about your firm’s products and services.
 Because, as Sullivan says, “educated clients make better decisions.”